The most important things to remember when making a forklift accident compensation claim

 How much compensation can I claim for an accident at work?

 Read our accident at work legal guide to understand your legal rights and how much compensation you may be able to claim.

-What are my employer’s legal responsibilities to prevent forklift truck accidents?
+What are my employer’s legal responsibilities to prevent injuries caused by forklift truck accidents?